21 Helpful Books About Dyslexia for Parents and Educators

 Moats, L.C.
 (2010).
 Speech to print: Language essentials for teachers.
 Baltimore, MD: Paul H. Brookes Publishing.

-A core textbook for every pre-service course on reading instruction, this accessible text is also perfect for use in in-service professional development sessions.
-Educators will have the knowledge they need to recognize, understand, and resolve their students' reading and writing challenges—and will improve literacy outcomes for their entire class.
+A core textbook for every pre-service course on reading instruction, this accessible text is also perfect for in-service professional development sessions.
+Educators will have the knowledge they need to recognize, understand, and resolve their students’ reading and writing challenges—and will improve literacy outcomes for their entire class.

-Book summary adapted and retrieved
+Book summary adapted and retrieved here.

 13. Expert Perspectives on Interventions for Reading